CityOfPhiladelphia/business.phila.gov/wp/wp-content/plugins/reusable-text-blocks/readme.txt

 == Description ==

 This plugin creates a new 'text-blocks' custom post type with it's own section in the WordPress admin sidebar.
 It uses the standard WordPress user interface so you and your clients will know how to use it instantly.

+>New in Version 1.5: Variables!
+You can add {{player}} to your text block content and then pass in 'player' to the shortcode: [text-blocks id="1" player="Hal Gatewood"]

 You can add it to your site in three ways:

+= 1.
+Widget =
-Widget: Included widget allows you to specify which block you want to insert.
+The included widget allows you to specify which block you want to insert.
 You can also include a title if needed.

-Shortcode:
+= 2.
+Widget =
 `[text-blocks id="1"] or [text-blocks id="text_block_slug"]`

+= 3.
+PHP Function =
-PHP Function: A PHP function has been setup so you do not have to use the do_shortcode function.
-Go straight to the source with the following.
+A PHP function has been setup so you do not have to use the do_shortcode function.

 `<?php if(function_exists('show_text_block')) { echo show_text_block(421); } ?>`

-or

 `<?php if(function_exists('show_text_block')) { echo show_text_block('slug'); } ?>`

 == Installation ==